wp-plugins/zigweather/readme.txt

 === ZigWeather ===
 Contributors: ZigPress
 Donate link: http://www.zigpress.com/donations/
-Tags: widget, sidebar, weather, worldwide, temperatures, wind, rainfall, zig, zigpress Requires at least: 3.0.0
+Tags: widget, sidebar, weather, worldwide, temperatures, wind, rainfall, humidity, zig, zigpress Requires at least: 3.1
-Tested up to: 3.1.1
+Tested up to: 3.1.2
-Stable tag: 0.8.2
+Stable tag: 0.9

 ZigWeather adds a sidebar widget to show your current weather.

 == Description ==

 ZigWeather adds a sidebar widget to show your current weather.
-Inspired by 'Weather Widget' by James Wilson, now completely rewritten using OOP techniques, with a simpler control panel and many features under development that are not offered by 'Weather Widget'.
+Inspired by 'Weather Widget' by James Wilson but completely rewritten using OOP techniques, with a simpler control panel and extra features.
 Weather data is provided by the weather.com XOAP feed.

+Requires WordPress 3.1+ and PHP 5.2.4+.

 For further information and support, please visit [the ZigWeather home page](http://www.zigpress.com/wordpress/plugins/zigweather/).